Science News Roundup: 'Extreme' white dwarf sets cosmic records for small size, huge mass; Sick as a dog? Pets often catch COVID from humans, study finds and more | Science-Environment

 Sick as a dog?
 Pets often catch COVID from humans, study finds

+A United Nations-backed scientific research center has teamed up with an Italian tech firm to explore whether laser light can be used to kill coronavirus particles suspended in the air and help keep indoor spaces safe.
+The joint effort between the International Centre for Genetic Engineering and Biotechnology (ICGEB) of Trieste, a city in the north of Italy, and the nearby Eltech K-Laser company, was launched last year as COVID-19 was battering the country.

-Branson aims to make space trip on July 11, ahead of Bezos
+Branson aims to make a space trip on July 11, ahead of Bezos

 Billionaire entrepreneur Richard Branson will travel to the edge of space on Virgin Galactic Holdings Inc's test flight on July 11, Branson's space tourism firm said on Thursday, beating out fellow aspiring billionaire astronaut Jeff Bezos.
 A successful flight by Branson aboard Virgin's VSS Unity spaceplane would mark a key milestone in a race to usher in a new era of private commercial space travel.